langchain-ai/people-researcher/README.md

 > ⚠️ **WARNING:** JSON schemas require `title` and `description` fields for [extraction](https://python.langchain.com/docs/how_to/structured_output/#typeddict-or-json-schema).
 > ⚠️ **WARNING:** Avoid JSON objects with nesting; LLMs have challenges performing structured extraction from nested objects.

-Here is an example schema that can be supplied to research a company:
+Here is an example schema that can be supplied to research a person:

 ```
 {